shoopapa/m2-gear/README.md

 initialize/pull the project locally `amplify pull --appId <app-id> --envName <env-name>` use amplify env pull to pull additional envs such as staging: `amplify env pull --envName staging` attempt to push resources changes with amplify push

+# reminders/notes

+if you connect the app to a staging instances and the install a dev testflight instance the device will not connect, because it still wants to connect to the old device, it needs to be reset now.